TheEconomist/the-economist-gdp-per-hour-estimates/README.md

-# the-economist-gdp-per-hour-estimates
+# GDP per hour worked

-Code and data for Graphic detail on GDP and productivity
+This repo contains data and code for the analysis of GDP per hour worked